Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

 \subsection{Related Literature}

-This literature overview concentrates on results in the population model.
 The original population model was introduced by \textcite{DBLP:conf/podc/AngluinADFP04, DBLP:journals/dc/AngluinADFP06}, assuming that the number of states per agent is constant.
-Together with \textcite{AAE06, AAER07}, their results show that semilinear predicates (like parity or majority) are stably computable in this model.
-Subsequent results focused on quantifying the runtime and state requirements for specific problems, in particular \emph{majority} and \emph{leader election}, and on generalizing the model.

-All results in the following overview are given in number of interactions (instead of in parallel time, which is the number of interactions divided by $n$).
-Bear in mind that original sources may state bounds in parallel time only.
+Together with \textcite{AAE06, AAER07}, their results show that semilinear predicates (which include, e.g., parity and majority) are stably computable in this model.
+Subsequent results focused on quantifying the runtime and state requirements for specific problems, in particular for the majority and the leader election problems, and on generalizing the model.
+In the following overview we concentrate on results in the population model for the majority problem.
+Bear in mind that, as mentioned above, we state any runtime results in terms of the required number of interactions, even when original sources state bounds in parallel time only.
+For a broader overview of the extent of research and results on protocols for the population model the reader is referred to the survey papers~\cite{AspnesR2007} and~\cite{DBLP:journals/eatcs/ElsasserR18}.

-\paragraph{Majority} In majority, $n$ agents start in one of two states (opinions) and seek to determine which opinion has the larger support. \Textcite{DBLP:journals/dc/AngluinAE08} present a protocol with three states and show that, \whp, the agents agree on the majority after $\LDAUOmicron{n \log n}$ interactions if the initial difference between both opinions (the \emph{absolute bias $\alpha$}) is $\LDAUomega{\sqrt{n} \log n}$. \Textcite{DBLP:conf/icalp/MertziosNRS14} show that, if agents are required to succeed with probability $1$, at least four states are necessary.
-They also provide a four state protocol that stabilizes \whp in $\LDAUOmicron{n^2 \log n}$ interactions.
+\Textcite{DBLP:journals/dc/AngluinAE08} present a protocol with three states and show that, \whplong/, the agents agree on the majority after $\LDAUOmicron{n \log n}$ interactions if the initial difference between both opinions (the \emph{absolute bias $\BiasAbsolute$}) is $\LDAUomega{\sqrt{n} \log n}$. \Textcite{DBLP:conf/icalp/MertziosNRS14} show that, if agents are required to succeed with probability $1$, at least four states are necessary.
+They also provide a four state protocol that stabilizes \whplong/ in $\LDAUOmicron{n^2 \log n}$ interactions.
 The same four state protocol was independently (and earlier) studied by \textcite{DBLP:journals/siamco/DraiefV12}, who proved similar results. \Textcite{DBLP:conf/podc/AlistarhGV15} show a lower bound of $\LDAUOmega{n^2 / \BiasAbsolute}$ on the expected interactions for any four state protocol.
 For any number of states, they show a lower bound of $\LDAUOmega{n \log n}$ expected interactions.